 Who Should Use a Kill Switch with their VPN?

 People use a VPN because they need it to stay anonymous online.
 For this reason, a VPN kill switch is an important feature.
 There are some users for whom a VPN kill switch is of paramount importance.

 In every country, you’ll find activists who take a stand against the government or specific policies.
 Some countries have activists who desire anonymity to remain hidden from the authorities.
 This happens in countries with strict censorship laws, where the activists could get in trouble for voicing their opinions and being identified.
 These users have the utmost need for kill switches so that they can remain under the radar while staying active.
 Kill switches protect activists by ending their internet sessions the second they are no longer private.

 P2P is not legal in most parts of the world.
 While some governments aren’t as strict when it comes to the content users download or share on the internet through P2P, other countries take a firm stand against it.
 Users can easily receive a DMCA notice or formal letter if they are caught downloading copyrighted content from the internet and thereby indulging in digital piracy.
 To protect themselves, torrent users utilize VPNs.

 Not all VPNs support P2P, but the best ones will generally do so.
-Now, when you download a file, you might stay away from the computer for a while as the file downloads.
+Now, when you download a file, you might step away from the computer for a while as the file downloads.
 There are chances that your VPN connection might drop while the torrent is active.
-If you don’t have a kill switch enabled then your ISP can immediately see what torrent you are downloading.
+If you don’t have a kill switch enabled, then your ISP can immediately see what torrent you are downloading.